RajatJangra2653/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 In this lab, you have completed:

+- Create an Azure Cosmos DB for NoSQL account
-- Seeded your Azure Cosmos DB SQL API account with sample data.
+- Seed your Azure Cosmos DB NoSQL API account with sample data.
-- Created Azure Cognitive Search resource.
+- Create Azure Cognitive Search resource.
-- Built indexer and index for Azure Cosmos DB SQL API data.
+- Build indexer and index for Azure Cosmos DB NoSQL API data.
-- Validated index with example search queries.
+- Validate index with example search queries

 ### You have successfully completed the lab